holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {linenos=off, lang=bash}
     set alert your-email@your.domain receive all alerts

-There is quite a few things you just work out as you go.
-The main part I used to health-check my NodeJS app was:
+There are quite a few things you just work out as you go.
+The main part I used to health check my NodeJS app was:

 {title="Sub-section of /etc/monit/monitrc", linenos=off, lang=bash}
     check host your_server with address your_server